Ladyginia

 Ladyginia is a genus of flowering plants belonging to the family Apiaceae.

-Its native to parts of Central Asia.
+It is native to parts of Central Asia.
 It is found in Afghanistan, Tadzhikistan, Turkmenistan and Uzbekistan.

 The genus name of Ladyginia is in honour of Veniamin Fedorovich Ladygin (1860–1932), a Russian botanist who collected in East Asia.

 It was first described and published in Trudy Imp.
 S.-Peterburgsk.
 Bot.
 Sada Vol.23 on page 150 in 1904.